-- Review and formulate recommendations for policies and procedures regarding research activities conducted under the auspices of the university. - Formulate policies and procedures pertaining to allocation of university funds for support of scholarly, creative or research activities. - c.
-Review and approve/disapprove requests for funding of scholarly, creative or research projects through university monies. - d.
-Two subcommittees shall carry out specific functions pertaining to the use of human participants and animal subjects in research.
-Faculty members of the committee are to serve on no more than one subcommittee.
-The subcommittees are as follows:
+- Review and formulate recommendations for policies and procedures regarding research activities conducted under the auspices of the university. - Formulate policies and procedures pertaining to allocation of university funds for support of scholarly, creative or research activities. - Review and approve/disapprove requests for funding of scholarly, creative or research projects through university monies. - d.
+Organize an annual Faculty Research Day.